SouJunior/soujunior-labs/README.md

 ## 01. Wizer
 **Repositório**:  <a href="https://github.com/Wizer-Community">Wizer Community</a> <br>
 **Responsável**: <a href="https://www.linkedin.com/in/simeone-johnson/">Simeone Johnson</a>
 **Descrição do projeto**: Somos uma plataforma de Streaming Educacional, com conteúdo de qualidade disponibilizado de forma gratuita.
 Unimos educação e tecnologia, para transformar a forma de aprendizagem, tornando simples e acessível a todos que querem aprender.

-**Equipe**: <br>
+**Equipe**:
     - Frontend: <a href="https://www.linkedin.com/in/lucas-alves-476b281aa/">Lucas Alves</a>  |  <a href="https://www.linkedin.com/in/andrelcnunes/">André Luiz</a> | <a href="https://www.linkedin.com/in/antoniolmcandido/">Antonio Candido</a>  <br>
     - Backend: <a href="https://www.linkedin.com/in/simeone-johnson/">Simeone Johnson</a> | <a href="https://www.linkedin.com/in/jessica-santana-developer/">Jessica Santana</a> | <a href="https://www.linkedin.com/in/pedrohteles/">Pedro Teles</a> <br>
     - UX/ UI: <a href="https://www.linkedin.com/in/diogo-reis-1408b6239/">Diogo Reis</a> |  <a href="https://www.linkedin.com/in/vinioliveirasilva/">Vinicius Oliveira </a>   <br>